pubg/api-documentation-content/rst/making-requests.rst

   "...pubg.com/shards/steam/endpoint..."

-**Note: Use the platform shard when making requests for PC and PS4 players' season stats for seasons after division.bro.official.2018-09, and for Xbox season stats for seasons after division.bro.official.2018-08.
+**Note: Use the platform shard when making requests for Stadia players' season stats, PC and PS4 players' season stats for seasons after division.bro.official.2018-09, and for Xbox season stats for seasons after division.bro.official.2018-08.
 Use the platform-region shard for making any other requests for players' season stats.**

 **The platform shard should be used at all other endpoints that require a shard.
 The platform-region shard is deprecated.**

+.. _gamemodes:

 Game Modes
 ----------